Establishing Basic Networking and Connectivity

 uv run src/run.py turtlebot4

+This is useful for debugging.
 Inside system_hw_test, there are several scripts for you to interact with the TurtleBot4.
-For all these scripts, please provide/update the topic names to include your specific namespace.
-If you do not update the namespaces, the scripts will fail.
+For all these scripts, provide the robot’s URID, such as OM742d35Cc6634 as an argument.

 • W - Move Forward